dcramer/sentry-old/README.rst

 * Create a background process which gets launched in addition to the web process
   * Should handle tasks like "expire message"
   * Could handle all API requests?
+* Decide on final version of client authentication API
+  * Probably don't need it to be so secure (nonce is extra load)